priceline/design-system/apps/docs/README.md

 ## Automatic deploys

-The docs site is automatically built with GitHub Actions on all merges into master.
+The docs site is automatically built with GitHub Actions on all merges into main.

 ## Adding Routes & Navigation